GoogleCloudPlatform/professional-services/examples/cloudml-sklearn-pipeline/README.md

 # The following two parameters should be aligned with those used during
 # training job, i.e., specified in the yaml files under config/
 RUN_TIME=1.13
-PYTHON_VERSION=3.5 # only support python 2.7 and 3.5
+# Note that both Python 2.7 and Python 3.5 are supported,
+# but Python 3.5 is the recommended one since 2.7 is deprecated soon
+PYTHON_VERSION=3.5
 ```

 ### Step 6.
 Run predictions using the deployed model